 We expect students to have studied History as one of their post-16 subjects, but otherwise there is no ‘ideal’ combination of subjects.
 Successful applicants take all sorts of subjects from Mathematics and sciences, to arts and social sciences.
 All of these teach skills that can be useful to the undergraduate historian.

 We want to admit students who enjoy reading, writing and thinking about the past in all its forms; who are willing and able to undertake independent study; who enjoy working alone and with their peers; and who relish the opportunity to engage in discussion and debate.

 Pre-interview Admissions Assessment

-All students applying to the University of Cambridge for History must sit a pre-interview admissions assessment called the History Admissions Assessment (HAA).
+All students applying to the University of Cambridge for History must sit a pre-interview admissions assessment called the Arts-Humanities Admissions Assessment (AHAA).
 This will take place in your school, college or local testing centre on 30 October 2019.
 The same assessment is used regardless of which College you have applied to.
-The History Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
+The Arts-Humanities Admissions Assessment (AHAA) examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates: